Daniel Jones (American football): 2021

 Jones began the 2021 season throwing for 267 yards, one touchdown, rushing for 27 yards and an additional touchdown, and fumbled once in a 27–13 loss to the Denver Broncos.
-Against the Washington Football Team on Thursday Night Football, Jones threw for 249 yards, rushed for 95 yards, and had two touchdowns, but miscues by the Giants would cost them a pair of touchdowns and haunt them as the Giants lost 29–30.
+Against the Washington Football Team on Thursday Night Football, Jones threw for 249 yards, rushed for 95 yards, and had two touchdowns, but miscues by the Giants would cost them a pair of touchdowns as the Giants lost 29–30.
 Against the New Orleans Saints, Jones threw for a career-high 402 yards, two touchdowns, and an interception as the Giants won 27–21 in overtime.
 As a result of his performance, Jones was named NFC Offensive Player of the Week.
-In Week 7 against the Carolina Panthers, Jones threw for 203 yards, one touchdown, zero interceptions, rushed for 28 yards, and recorded his first career reception thrown by Dante Pettis for 16 yards in the 25–3 win.
+In Week 7 against the Carolina Panthers, Jones threw for 203 yards, one touchdown, zero interceptions, rushing for 28 yards, and recorded his first career reception thrown by wide receiver Dante Pettis for 16 yards, in the 25–3 win.

-In Week 12 against the Philadelphia Eagles, Jones suffered a neck injury, causing him to miss the remainder of the season.
+In Week 12 against the Eagles, Jones suffered a neck injury, causing him to miss the remainder of the season.
 On December 20, 2021, Jones was placed on injured reserve.
 Jones finished his 2021 season with 2,428 passing yards, 10 passing touchdowns, and 7 interceptions to go along with 62 carries for 298 rushing yards and two rushing touchdowns.